Bricktech2000/Notes/notes/c.md

 > int max = max(f(), g()); // order of evaluation is unspecified
 > ```

-"if a side effect is unsequenced relative to either a different side effect on the same scalar of a value computation that uses the value of the same scalar object, the code has _undefined behabior_" &mdash; Effective C.
+_if a side effect is unsequenced relative to either a different side effect on the same scalar of a value computation that uses the value of the same scalar object, the code has undefined behavior_ &mdash; Effective C

 > **example**
 >